Chris56974/Pethreon/README.md

 These are ideas for features that I thought about adding.

-### Tests look awful

-I think I can make my tests look a lot better by breaking them into functions.
-I'll have to look into this sometime.

 ### Unipledge?

 It'd be cool to make a pledge that would donate to all creators on the platform.
 It might create an influx of fake creators though (and repeat creators) but maybe I'll play around with it.